Merrie England (opera): Revivals and recordings

 The opera became popular in Britain and was often performed by amateur groups in the decades following its premiere.
 In Queen Elizabeth II's coronation year (1953), over five hundred amateur societies staged the piece.
 One production that year was presented as a coronation pageant outdoors at Luton Hoo house, with nearly 1,000 performers.
 The cast included Anne Ziegler as Bessie Throckmorton, Webster Booth as Walter Raleigh, Nancy Evans as Queen Elizabeth and Graham Clifford as Walter Wilkins.

-Merrie England was recorded complete with its composer conducting, issued by HMV in 1918 on ten double-faced 12-inch 78 rpm records (20 sides).
+Merrie England was recorded complete with its composer conducting, issued by His Master's Voice in 1918 on ten double-faced 12-inch 78 rpm records (20 sides).
 A recording of selections from the piece was made in 1931 on the Columbia label, with Clarence Raybould conducting "Under the Supervision" of the composer.
-Since then a few more complete recordings have been made, including an HMV set in 1960, and individual songs from Merrie England have been recorded many times.
+Since then a few more complete recordings have been made, including on the His Master's Voice label in 1960, and individual songs from Merrie England have been recorded many times.

 The piece has fallen into relative obscurity in recent decades, although anniversaries such as that of the Spanish Armada in 1988 and the Queen's silver (1977), golden (2002) and diamond (2012) jubilee years have seen many revivals.
 Opera South produced a revival in February 2012.
 Professional revivals in 2012, the year of the Queen's diamond jubilee, included a production by the Finborough Theatre in London.